-The order, which comes into force on 1 April 2019, is unfortunately no April Fool, and sets out a new sliding scale structure for probate fees.
+The order, which comes into force in April 2019, is unfortunately no April Fool, and sets out a new sliding scale structure for probate fees.

 |Value of Estate||New Fee||Difference*|